When I stopped drinking in 2017, it wasn’t because I wanted to.

 a high-flier in corporate life, juggling long hours and huge levels of stress in a work hard/play hard environment

-in unhealthy relationships that were controlling and toxic, and left me experiencing night terrors and flashbacks for years.
+in unhealthy relationships that were controlling, abusive or neglectful, which had left me experiencing night terrors and flashbacks for years.

 The common thread throughout all of this was booze.